tascott/bonniesmonorepo/docs/seoguide.md

 *   **Customization**: You can modify this file if there are other areas you wish to disallow.

 ### 3.5.
 Blog SEO Enhancements

+### 3.6.
+Homepage SEO Optimizations (June 2025)

+Significant effort was invested in optimizing the homepage (`app/page.tsx` and its client component `app/home-client-page.tsx`) for local SEO and service discoverability.
+Key actions include:

+*   **Comprehensive Content Review**: All major sections of the homepage were reviewed and updated:
+    *   **Hero Section**: Enhanced H1, descriptive text, and added a contextual link to the `/about` page (or section, if SPA).
+    *   **Services Section**: Improved section title, service card titles, descriptions, and image alt texts.
+Added internal links from each service card to corresponding sections on a `/services` page (e.g., `/services#field-hire`) and an "Explore All Services" button linking to `/services`. *Note: If `/services` is not a separate page but part of the SPA homepage, these links should point to local anchors like `#field-hire`.*
+    *   **Locations Section**: Optimized section title and descriptive text to include all target service areas (Shenley, Radlett, Mill Hill, Barnet, Stanmore, London Colney, St Albans, Potters Bar, Elstree, Borehamwood).
+Improved image alt texts.
+    *   **FAQ Section**: Refined existing FAQs and added new, SEO-targeted FAQs focusing on specific services and locations.
+    *   **Call to Action (CTA) Section**: Updated heading and descriptive paragraph for better keyword integration and clarity.
+    *   **Gallery Section**: Revised section title, subtitle, and image alt texts to be more descriptive and include service/location keywords.
+    *   **Testimonials Section**: Updated section H2 title for better engagement.
+    *   **Contact Section**: Enhanced H2 title and subtitle.
+Added crucial NAP (Name, Address, Phone) information directly to the page for local SEO consistency.
+*   **`LocalBusiness` Structured Data**: Implemented JSON-LD schema markup (`@type: LocalBusiness`) directly in `app/page.tsx`.
+This schema details:
+    *   Business Name, Description, URL
+    *   Contact Information (Phone, Email - *ensure placeholders are updated with real info*)
+    *   Service Areas (listing all key locations)
+    *   Services Offered (Private Field Hire, Dog Day Care, 1-on-1 Training)
+    *   Link to a default Open Graph image.
+    *   This helps search engines understand the business's nature, offerings, and service locations, potentially leading to rich search results.
+*   **Metadata Refinement**: Ensured the default title, description, and keywords in `lib/seo/metadata.tsx` are highly relevant to Bonnie's services and target locations.

 *   **Blog Listing (`app/blog/page.tsx`)**: Uses SWR for client-side data fetching with pagination.
 SEO considerations include proper title/description (can be enhanced with `generateMetadata`), clear navigation, and optimized images.
 *   **Individual Blog Posts (`app/blog/[slug]/page.tsx`)**: As detailed above, heavily optimized with dynamic metadata and structured data.